 Moneycontrol also provides important NEWS and announcements made by the company to the exchanges along with corporate actions Board Meetings, AGMs, Dividends Declaration, Split and Bonus Issues.

 Ticker Tape’s basic analysis on the front page of the stock will give you an affirmative view if you have chosen the correct stock.
 Ticker Tape also shows the percentage of holding pledged by the promoters.
-Lower the pledged promoter holding, the better.
+The lower the pledged promoter holding, the better.
 Most of the good companies don’t have any pledged promoter holding.

 And Markets Mojo is most used for trend analysis which is useful for short term investment but we are not looking for short term investment.
 And technical analysis.
 In-depth technical analysis is not of great importance to us.
 But Markets Mojo gives a clean and detailed analysis of the numbers which should be focused upon.